 The chief of Ameereya Police Station – who has not been accused in the case – met with the West Cairo prosecutor on Saturday as part of the ongoing investigation into the case, denying personal responsibility for Makeen’s death and the torture of Zaky and Araby, as well as claims of misconduct leveled at his station’s officers.

 The police chief is quoted in the privately owned Al-Shorouk newspaper as saying that he told the prosecutor that he was away from the station on his weekly leave when the alleged incident occurred, and that Captain Magdy had been placed in charge.
 He added that he was told Makeen died while en route to the hospital, a contention that supports what the Interior Ministry spokesperson claimed in November.

 While Halawani found that some of the police chief’s account to be plausible, he contested the outright dismal of any wrongdoing.

 “The incident took place at night, so it is possible the chief of the police station was indeed not around, as he would have gone home by the time of the incident,” Halawani told Mada Masr.

 However, there have been several complaints of detainee mistreatment, abuse and torture filed against the Amereya Police Station, the lawyer added.

 “The last claim of torture at this police station was filed a few months ago by Mohamed Ibrahim,” Halawani stated.
-Ibrahim claimed he had been blindfolded and tortured at the Amereya Police Station in September.
+Ibrahim claimed he had been blindfolded and tortured at the Ameereya Police Station in September.